marmelab/react-admin/docs/Tutorial.md

 };
 ```

-Both `loginClient` and `logoutClient` must return a `Promise`, so you can easily fetch an authentication server in there.
+`authClient` must return a `Promise`, so you can easily fetch an authentication server in there.

 To enable this configuration, pass it as the `authentication` prop in the `<Admin>` component: